Bringing together senior scientists from around the world to mitigate extreme risks from AI

 Zeng Yi 曾毅

-Director of the International Research Center for AI Ethics and Governance
+Director, International Research Center for AI Ethics and Governance

-and Deputy Director of the Research Center for Brain-inspired Intelligence
+Deputy Director, Research Center for Brain-inspired Intelligence

-Chinese Academy of Sciences (CAS),
+Chinese Academy of Sciences (CAS)

-Member of United Nations High-level Advisory Body on AI
+Member, High-level Advisory Body on AI

 Robert Trager

-Co-Director of the Oxford Martin AI Governance Initiative
+Co-Director, Oxford Martin AI Governance Initiative

 Kwok-Yan Lam

-Associate Vice President (Strategy and Partnerships)
+Associate Vice President

-at Nanyang Technological University (NTU), Singapore,
+Nanyang Technological University (NTU)

 Professor, School of Computer Science and Engineering

-Nanyang Technological University (NTU), Singapore
+Nanyang Technological University (NTU)

 Dawn Song